 A huge misconception is when founders rely on PR as a way to solve all of their issues.
 As stated earlier, raising awareness about a project with potential bugs and poor quality will only cause a wave of negativity.

 Another common mistake is when founders try to overestimate achievements or, even worse, emphasize their weaknesses.
-Both self-praise or belittling yourself is likely to push away clients and investors.
+Both self-praise and belittling yourself are likely to push away clients and investors.

 To avoid overestimation, make sure that each publication mentions a few perks of your startup, not all of them.
 If this channel reaches out to a certain type of target audience, think about which perks of your startup may raise their interest, and keep your main focus on them.